Architecture

 If the batch contains a Cairo 1 custom compute module, we need to parse task results and the batched results root, then reformat the file to include proofs, tasks, and results that will be used on the server.

-Verify Data: Currently, Cairo Data Processor supports three types of on-chain data: Headers, Accounts, and Storage Slots.
-In the verification stage, Cairo Data Processor performs the required inclusion proofs, ensuring the inputs are valid and can be found on-chain.
+Verify Data: Currently, the Cairo Data Processor supports three types of on-chain data: Headers, Accounts, and Storage Slots.
+In the verification stage, the Cairo Data Processor performs the required inclusion proofs, ensuring the inputs are valid and can be found on-chain.

 Pack: Once the results are computed, the task and result are added to a Merkle tree.
 This allows multiple tasks to be computed in one execution.